RaiyanJiyon/agri-smart/README.md

 ## 🚀 Usage<a id="usage"></a>

-1. Register or log in as a farmer
+1. Sign-up or log in as a farmer
 2. Get crop suggestions based on your inputs
 3. Upload images to detect plant diseases
 4. Check real-time weather and plan irrigation